Grants in Ireland

 Sadly, there are very few grants available for new builds, apart from the EV charger grant and the Help to Buy which is a tax-back scheme.
 EV chargers are now mandatory on all new builds.

-Note that until April 2024 self-builders are exempt from paying local authority charges and water connection fees.
+Note that until December 2024 self-builders are exempt from paying local authority charges and until October 2024, water connection fees.

 2. Fully Funded Energy Upgrades